DigiKrafting/Audius_Unreal_Plugin/README.md

 ## Usage

+1. Enable the plugin in the Unreal Editor via [Edit->Plugins]
-Drag the [Audius_Player_Actor] into your level and configure options.
+2. Drag the [Audius_Player_Actor] into your level and configure options.

 ![actor.png](screenshots/actor.png)